What Is a Water Bear? All about the Amazing Tardigrade!

 Competition for the Cockroach

 When I was younger, I was amazed at the hardy nature of the cockroach.
-They are able to survive up to a month without food and even the glue from a postage stamp contains enough nutrition to sustain them for an even longer period.
+They are able to survive up to a month without food and even the glue from a postage stamp contains enough nutrition to sustain them for longer.
 They thrive in warm temperatures and can survive in temperatures as low as -8 degrees Celsius for up to twelve hours by hibernating.
 They can even withstand losing their heads and survive for a week or longer.
 And yet, compared to the tiny animal that I will be introducing to you today, they are positively puny.

 Introducing the Tardigrade!